Connected Network Model for the Mechanical Loss of Amorphous Materials

 Although TLS can interact with each other through long range fields, they are usually taken to be spatially independent entities.
 As a result, the total dissipation is just the sum of the contributions from each TLS~\cite{phillips1987,damart2018,berthier2023}.
 This assumption of independence, however, is in sharp contention with the well established notion of amorphous solids being described by a rugged, complex, and high-dimensional energy landscape~\cite{berthier2023,raza2015}.
 The TLS form part of this energy landscape, where in general there are more than just one transition path out of a particular local energy minimum.

-We explore the consequences of an ensemble of TLS forming connected networks for the mechanical loss of amorphous solids.
+We explore the consequences of accounting for the rugged and high-dimensional energy landscape through a \emph{connected network} model.
+A connected network is a discrete-state representation of the high dimensional energy landscape, with each node representing an energy minimum and each connection (edge) a single energy barrier.
+In a connected network, every state is accessible from any given state, giving a consistent thermodynamic description of the energy landscape.
 Our focus lies on classical thermal transitions as they relate to the mechanical loss near room temperature, and we take a non-equilibrium thermodynamic perspective~\cite{Seifert2012}: modeling the heat dissipated from a driven process using master equation dynamics~\cite{Gardiner} of the discrete state network.
 In the limit of linear response, we arrive at a rigorous generalization of the 50 year old single TLS model that accounts for the additional relaxation paths afforded by the connectivity of the network.
-Through simple model systems and full atomistic modeling, we reveal mechanisms by which such an ensemble of connected TLS can significantly reduce mechanical loss in the frequency band of $10^1-10^4\,$Hz where ground-based gravitational wave detection takes place.
+Through simple model systems and full atomistic modeling, we reveal mechanisms by which activated transitions in a larger connected network of energy minima can significantly reduce mechanical loss in the frequency band of $10^1-10^4\,$Hz where ground-based gravitational wave detection takes place.